imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react.md

 We have created a `ref` to the `IKUpload` component called `ikUploadRefTest`.
 This `ref` can be used to call the `abort` method in the `IKUpload` component and can be used to abort the ongoing upload.

 ### **Upload start**
 The `onUploadStart` prop is called when the file upload starts.
-This can be used for common usecases like showing a spinner, progress bar etc.
+This can be used for common use cases like showing a spinner, progress bar, etc.

 ### **Show progress bar**
-The `onUploadProgress` prop can be passed like above which will have a [ProgressEvent](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent).
-This can be used to show percentage of upload progress to the end user.
+The `onUploadProgress` prop can be passed like above, which will have a [ProgressEvent](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent).
+This can be used to show the percentage of upload progress to the end user.

 ### **Validate file before upload**
 Arbitrary validation (file type, file size, file name) etc can be added using the `validateFile` prop.
-Above an example has been added that shows how to prevent uploads bigger than 2 MB.
+An example has been added above that shows how to prevent upload if the file size is bigger than 2 MB.

 ### **Additional options to the upload function**
 All the parameters supported by the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload) can be passed as shown above (e.g. `extensions`, `webhookUrl`, `customMetadata` etc.)